Spoiler Meta Spoiler Meta

 “You don’t get to disappear on me,” she said, breaking.
 “Not you.”

-Another call flashed on the screen—she didn’t care.
+Another call flashed on the screen.
+She didn’t care.
 Nothing anyone said could change what mattered.
 She wasn’t leaving.

 - ← Previous